marcdotson/data-5600/notes/notes.md

   frequentist
 - Try using the introduction from my teaching demo?
 - Points, intervals, and distributions
-- MLE, Bootstrap
+- Likelihood as our data generating process
+- MLE (with a loss function, PML p.
+8), Bootstrap?, OLS
 - Bayes: Grid Approximation to ABC?
 - regression and classification
 - Interpreting parameter estimates
 - Confidence intervals and bootstrapping

-## Linear Models
+## Linear Models (Sept 10; Jan 21)

 - SLR, MLR
 - Simulating data and recovering parameters

 ### Module 1 (Slides 18-38)

-Normal vs. uniform distributions Interpreting the slope parameter Residuals OLS intuition Danger with extrapolating MSE as an estimate of variance Code: Scatterplots, correlation, OLS, and MSE by hand
+Interpreting the slope parameter Residuals OLS intuition Danger with extrapolating MSE as an estimate of variance Code: Scatterplots, correlation, OLS, and MSE by hand

 ### Module 2 (Slides 1-8)